 Going Concern Concept

-- A nationalized refinery is in cash flows problems but the government of the country provided a guarantee to the refinery to help it out with all payments, the refinery is a going concern despite poor financial position.
+- National Oil, Inc., a nationalized refinery is facing serious cash flows problems but the government of the country provided a guarantee to the refinery to help it out with all payments.

-- A bank is in serious financial troubles and the government is not willing to bail it out.
-The Board of Directors has passed a resolution to liquidate the business.
-The bank is not a going concern.
+- A bank is in serious financial trouble and the government is not willing to bail it out.
+The Board of Directors has passed a resolution to liquidate it.

 Written by Obaidullah Jan, ACA, CFA